Bumitama Agri net positive on oil hikes as palm oil prices move in tandem with crude

 The Indonesia-focused company published its response to a shareholder in a regulatory filing on Wednesday (Apr 22), stating that fuel and fertiliser costs have historically accounted for about 10 per cent of total production costs on average.

-Palm oil prices tend to be positively correlated with energy prices, said Bumitama Agri, noting that it is also a key feedstock in biofuel production.
+Palm oil prices tend to be positively correlated with energy prices, said Bumitama Agri, noting that the vegetable oil is also a key feedstock in biofuel production.
 Higher fossil fuel prices usually “support increased biodiesel production volume”, particularly for major producers such as Indonesia and the US.

 Forward sales are capped at a maximum of 40 per cent of nucleus crude palm oil production and for a maximum of six months, added Bumitama Agri.
 Nucleus crude palm oil refers to crude palm oil produced from plantations directly owned, managed and operated by a palm oil company like Bumitama Agri itself.